Researchers predict that the Coronavirus and its variants will continue to dominate the news indefinitely.

-The longevity of the Coronavirus has created habits that likely will remain, indefinitely.
-For introverts, isolated outdoor picnics versus big events, video streaming versus movie-going, home work outs versus fitness centers, and home meals versus eating out have become the norm.
+The longevity of the Coronavirus has created habits that likely will remain indefinitely.
+For introverts, isolated outdoor picnics versus big events, video streaming versus movie-going, home workouts versus fitness centers, and home meals versus eating out has become the norm.

-As extroverts bite at the bit to become more social again, extroverts will dig deeper in their desire for less socializing, as well as less spending.
+As extroverts bite at the bit to become more social again, extroverts will dig deeper into their desire for less socializing, as well as less spending.

-If pre-Coronavirus was about keeping up with The Joneses through consumerism, post-Coronavirus will be about keeping up with The Smiths, the millionaires next door through penny-pinching.
+If pre-Coronavirus were about keeping up with The Joneses through consumerism, post-Coronavirus would be about keeping up with The Smiths, the millionaires next door, through penny-pinching.

-The year 2021 will usher in new opportunities for introverts to reset their priorities, as well as embrace the core of who they have always been—big brains with modest needs.
+The coming future will usher in new opportunities for introverts to reset their priorities and embrace the core of who they have always been—big brains with modest needs.